 porches is prohibited.

-- The display of signage or storage of items on porches, balconies or
+- The display of signage/flags or storage of items on porches, balconies or

 Bulletin boards and grip-a-strips are located throughout campus housing for the purpose of communicating information from the University to residents.
 Bulletin boards are strictly reserved for Housing and Residence Life student staff programming and not available for general posting.
 Furman University students, student organizations, and Furman University departments who desire to post information on grip-a-strips must adhere to the guidelines found in the Posting of Flyers Policy